Adalab/modulo-2-evaluacion-final-carodriguezp/README.md

 This project is a responsive website layout exercise using **node y vite** , It is built using **HTML**, **SCSS** and **JavaScript**, providing a clean design for easy customization.

-The wesite consists of developing a web application to search for anime series, which allows us to select the series as favorites and save them in local storage.
+The website consists of developing a web application to search for anime series, which allows us to select the series as favorites and save them in local storage.

 In the project we have used adalab's started Kit, which includes an HTML template engine, the SASS preprocessor and a local server and many other things.